AlmogBaku/AlmogBaku/index.md

 - You want to **optimize LLM performance and accuracy** or **reduce costs** at scale with real-world techniques
 - You're looking for _hands-on_ guidance in **nurturing AI ideas and innovations** into **full-fledged products**, from strategic conception to market-ready implementation

-- 🧭 Strategic direction for LLM initiatives, guided by a clear, step-by-step methodology
-- 🛠️ Deep understanding of LLM tools and frameworks, with a focus on production deployment
-- ⚡ Performance and cost optimization for scalable, real-world LLM solutions
-- 🐛 Tackling complex LLM challenges through structured experimentation and iteration
-- 🚀 Innovative LLM applications designed for tangible business impact
-- 🏗️ Architecting robust LLM solutions that go beyond proof-of-concept
-- 🔧 Bridging the gap between LLM research and practical implementation
-- 📈 Scaling LLM initiatives to meet enterprise-level demands and reliability standards

 In the fast-paced LLM field, **demos are easy, but production-ready apps are challenging**.
 I bridge this gap using the [**LLM Triangle Principles**][ltp], a unique technique I developed to create robust, scalable solutions with real-world